hex248/New-Balance/README.md

 # New-Balance
-A promotional game made for New Balance through [Modern Mirror](https://themodernmirror.com)
+A promotional mobile game made for New Balance through [Modern Mirror](https://themodernmirror.com)